skellat/new-blog-post-tweety/about.md

 The general experimentation site can be found at <https://coyote.works/>.
 The site is expected to be transitioned to a new operational paradigm some day.

-Other domain names exist such as [wargame.blog](http://www.wargame.blog/) but they do not point to anything *yet*.
-When I can devote spare cycleds to such matters there may be changes.
+Other domain names exist such as [wargame.blog](http://www.wargame.blog/) and [octowrimo.com](http://octowrimo.com) but they do not point to anything *yet*.
+When I can devote spare cycles to such matters there may be changes.
 We'll have to wait and see.

 This blog is maintained [using GitHub](https://github.com/skellat/new-blog-post-tweety) and patches may be submitted for consideration.
 Patches may be subject to summary closure, though.